bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 information.

-Remember, you can get each Node’s VTEP (Virtual Tunnel End Point) IP address by executing in the directory where you created the original “master” config file:
+Remember, you can get each Node’s VTEP (Virtual Tunnel End Point) IP address by executing in the directory where you created the original "master" config file:

     vwgen show ciabmesh | more